MatheusBueno782/wtjJobOffers/README.md

-# WELCOME TO THE JUNGLE TECHNICAL TEST
+## WELCOME TO THE JUNGLE TECHNICAL TEST
 ### Description

 > This application implements the spec presented by **Welcome to the Jungle**.
 The development  language chosen is **Erlang/Elixir** for the capacity it has to deal with a high amount of data, the maintainability, error resilience.
->
+To create the api required at the third exercise the **Phoenix** framework was chosen for its simplicity and mature documentation.

 ### First Exercise
 > The script **offers_by_category.exs**  display a formatted table containing the amount of job offers by continent.
 >